HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/DSA.md

 ```
 - Binary search runs with $O(log\enspace n)$ time and $O(n)$ space.

-### Divide and Conquer
-- The algorithm comprises two mandatory steps, namely, divide and conquer with an optional third, is combine.
-[Merge sort](https://www.geeksforgeeks.org/merge-sort/) is a good implementation of divide and conquer (`d&c`).
-	- In the divide step, the input is split into smaller segments and processed individually.
-	- In the conquer step, every task associated with a given segment is solved.
-	- The *optional* last step, combine, is combining all the solved segments.
-- Parallelization and memory management are two immediate advantages when applying `d&c`:
-	- Parallelism is when you have different threads or computers working on the same problem at the same time to complete it in a quicker time.
-	- Memory management: in the merge sort example, consider that each array can be sent to a different core or server depending on the architecture of your organization and the results are then returned.
-	  It might be the data being processed is too large to hold in memory and must be processed in chunks.
-Additionally, you may have provisioned access to cloud computing.
-So the solution can involve accessing an online server and exporting some of the problems from the company servers.

 ### Recursion
 - It is the practice of having functions call themselves with a ***smaller*** instance of a problem *repeatedly* until some ***exit condition*** is met.
 - There are three requirements for implementing a recursive solution, namely the base case, the diminishing structure, and the recursive call.